szcompressor/vecSZ/README.md

 vecSZ is an implementation of the popular [SZ lossy compressor](https://github.com/szcompressor/SZ) optimized for efficient CPU performance using vectorization.

+# Use
 ## Compilation

 To compile vecSZ with default optimizations (shown below), just type `make`.

 ### Default Optimizations
-All options are shown with their default value
+All options are shown with their default value.
 ```
 Enable vector support   -  vector_support=AVX2
 Enable -O3 Optimization -  optimize=True